emeti/WiPP/documentation/CentOS-INSTALL.md

 ## Intstall required tools

 Open terminal with shell.
-This is your main for installing required tools as well as starting the workflow.
+This is your main interface for installing required tools as well as starting and interacting with the workflow.

 Your account needs to be in sudo-ers group (admin priviledges) to install some prerequisites (git).